 - AP World History 12 (Returning for 2017-18)

 - or any other Grade 12 Elective Course if deemed appropriate for the student

 BC First Nations Studies 12

 In this course students explore various aspects of Aboriginal culture, values, traditions, history, languages and land.
 Students will examine the social, cultural, economic and political impacts of colonialism and discuss the movement towards decolonization.
 Students have the opportunity to learn course content by means of storytelling, analyzing case studies, and interpreting literature by Aboriginal authors.
 Guest speakers and Aboriginal artists will join our class frequently to further explain the significance of cultural expression.
 Experiential learning opportunities will be offered throughout the year, including a field trip to explore the culture of the Coast Salish people and legacy of the Residential School system.
-Students enrolled in this course will be given priority to register for the YMCA Youth Exchange to Nunavut in March 2017.

 Civic Studies 11, paired with Biology 11, offers opportunities for students to form reasoned views on issues, and to participate in socially relevant projects and real-life learning for the purpose of developing civic mindedness.
 This course enables students to relate their learning in school to their civic duties and expectations, enhance their sense of membership in society, and increase their ability to take more active roles as citizens of Canada and the world.
 Much of the curriculum will be facilitated with the marine environment in mind and experiential activities will play a substantial role in the course.